- Graduate Nursing Program Requirements

 A review of the relevant literature (i.e., scoping review, systematic review, narrative review, etc.) in relation to the phenomenon of interest.
 This chapter may be presented in manuscript format.

-Presentation of the proposed research plan, including (as warranted) description of the research setting and context, participant recruitment plan and strategies, data collection method(s), data analysis strategies, ethical considerations and protection of human subjects, and researcher engagement/reflexivity.
+Present proposed research plan, including (as warranted) description of the research setting and context, participant recruitment plan and strategies, study vriables and measurement, data collection method(s), data analysis strategies, ethical considerations and protection of human subjects, and researcher engagement/reflexivity.

 Approved at the April 13, 2015 CON Graduate Council Meeting

-The USC College of Nursing Ph.D.
-Dissertation includes 3 manuscripts which have been published by, submitted to, or ready for submission to a peer-reviewed journal during the period of matriculation as a Ph.D. student in USC College of Nursing.
-The 3- manuscript dissertation consists of one conceptual, theoretical, or methodological manuscript or an integrated literature review and two data-based manuscripts reporting findings from the dissertation research.
+The UofSC College of Nursing PhD dissertation includes three manuscripts which have been published, submitted for review, or ready to submit to a peer-reviewed journal during the period of matriculation as a PhD student in UofSC College of Nursing.
+The three manuscript dissertation consists of one conceptual, theoretical, or methodological manuscript or an integrated literature review and two data-based manuscripts reporting findings from the dissertation research.

 Format and Structure of Three-Manuscript Dissertation